Other pages on penile anatomy & circumcision

 This diagram of the intact or uncircumcised penis will help you to understand the list of functions described on this page:

-The following is a list of the known functions of the natural (intact) foreskin.
-With circumcision, most or all of these functions are lost.
-Depending on the severity of the circumcision, foreskin restoration can restore some of these functions, at least in part.
-From this list, you can see that the foreskin is not just an extra piece of skin.
-It is a highly specialized part of an important organ.
-It's the desire to regain at least some of these functions that motivates men to spend time and effort in restoring their foreskins.
+The following is a list of the most well-known functions of the natural (intact) foreskin.
+With circumcision, it's obvious that these functions are lost, in whole or part.
+Depending on the degree of circumcision, the process of foreskin restoration can help to provide some of these functions.
+As you will observe, the foreskin is not just a redundant piece of skin but a specialized part of a unique and essential organ.
+Wanting some of these functions back may be a factor in encouraging men to restore their foreskin.

 Protection